-1. INTRODUCTION
+1 INTRODUCTION

-For hydropower generation,dams or run-of-river power plantshave been constructed or are being built along several rivers, forming dam cascades.
-The damsare concrete or embankment dams and the run-of-river power plants are concrete structures or mixed concrete-embankment dam structures.
+For hydropower generation, dams or run-of-river power plants have been constructed or are being built along several rivers, forming dam cascades.
+The dams are concrete or embankment dams and the run-of-river power plants are concrete structures or mixed concrete-embankment dam structures.
 Depending on the longitudinal profile of the river, high head dams are located along the upper reach, whereas low head run-of-river power plants are located along the middle and lower reaches of rivers.
-As an example, Fig. 1 shows a cascade with run-of-river power plants along the Rhone River in France and in Fig. 2 the planned and constructed hydropower plants along the Mekong River are depicted.
+As an example, Figure 1 shows a cascade with run-of-river power plants along the Rhone River in France and in Figure 2 the planned and constructed hydropower plants along the Mekong River in China, Laos and Cambodia are depicted.

-Figure 1: Longitudinal profile of the French Rhone River with cascade of run-of-river power plants (Peteuil2012)
+Figure 1.
+Longitudinal profile of the French Rhone River with cascade of run-of-river power plants (Peteuil 2012)

-Figure2: Plan of dam cascades: Dams built or planned in the Mekong Basin along the Mekong River and tributaries (several dams along the upper and middle reaches of the Mekong are forming dam cascades, dam structures in middle and lower reaches form run-of-river power plant cascades)
+Figure 2.
+Plan of dam cascades: Dams built or planned along the Mekong River and tributaries (several dams along the upper and middle reaches of the Mekong are forming dam cascades, dam structures in middle and lower reaches form run-of-river power plant cascades)

-As the failure of any storage dam in a cascade may cause overtopping and/or failure of the downstream dams, the probability of catastrophic release of water from a dam cascade is larger than that of the failure of a single dam, calling for higher safety standards for dams in dam cascades.
-There are several hazards from the natural and man-made environment (Wieland, 2016) that may cause failure of a dam.
-However, in this paper thefocus is on the seismic hazard and the seismic safety aspects of dam cascades.
-Strong earthquakes may affect several power plants of a dam cascade at the same time whereas the other hazards do only affect individual projects more or less in a random way or may affect dams with some time delay as in the case of floods.
+As the failure of any storage dam in a cascade may cause overtopping and/or failure of the downstream dams, the probability of a catastrophic release of water from a dam cascade is larger than that of the failure of a single dam, calling for higher safety standards for dams in dam cascades.
+There are several hazards from the natural and man-made environment (Wieland, 2016) that may cause the failure of a dam.
+However, in this paper the focus is on the seismic hazard and the seismic safety aspects of dam cascades.
+Strong earthquakes may affect several power plants of a dam cascade at the same time, whereas the other hazards only affect individual projects more or less in a random way or may affect dams with some time delay as in the case of floods.
 Therefore, the seismic hazard is the most challenging one not only for dams but also for dam cascades located in seismic regions.

-2. SEISMIC SAFETY ASPECTS OF DAM CASCADES
+2 SEISMIC SAFETY ASPECTS OF DAM CASCADES

-In ICOLD Bulletin 148 on the "Selection of Seismic Parameters for Large Dams" (ICOLD 2016) the seismic design and safety criteria for large dams are given.
-According to the consequences of dam failure, three dam categories are distinguished and for each of them, seismic design criteria are given.
+The seismic design and safety criteria for large dams are given in the ICOLD Bulletin 148 on the "Selection of Seismic Parameters for Large Dams" (ICOLD 2016), where, regarding the consequences of dam failure, three dam categories are distinguished and for each of them seismic design criteria are given.
 However, these consequence categories or risk classifications of dam projects are not defined explicitly in this ICOLD bulletin.
 The risk classification of dams, which may differ from country to country or even among different dam owners, is a key issue, as the design criteria depend on this classification.
 In general, the main parameters of the risk classification are the dam height and the reservoir volume.
 Other parameters may also be included in refined risk assessments.

-As the failure of any dam in a dam cascade may cause overtopping or failure of the downstream dams and since the probability of failure of any dam of a cascade is larger than that of a single dam, the question comes up, if dams of a dam cascade need higher safety standards than single dams.
+As the failure of any dam in a dam cascade may cause overtopping or failure of the downstream dams and since the probability of failure of any dam of a cascade is larger than that of a single dam, the question arises, whether dams of a dam cascade need higher safety standards than single dams.
 The following items must be taken into account: